Best Property Types to Invest In

 HMOs/Houses in Multiple Occupation

-According to official UK government guidance an HMO, or a house in multiple occupation, is a property rented out by at least 3 people who are not from 1 ‘household’ (for example a family) but share facilities like the bathroom and kitchen.
+According to official UK government guidance an HMO, or a house in multiple occupations, is a property rented out by at least 3 people who are not from 1 ‘household’ (for example a family) but share facilities like the bathroom and kitchen.
 These properties are common around cities like London and Manchester, where there are students and young professionals that need relatively cheap housing near centres of employment/education.

 HMOs offer the best yield of any property type.
 According to research conducted by Platinum Property Partners, HMOs offered a 12.4% gross yield on average between 2010 and 2014.
 That was far more than the 5% average yield from regular buy-to-lets during the same period.